-Patients under treatment with LABA+ICS
+Patients on treatment with LABA+ICS

-- ▶ If a patient with COPD and no features of asthma has been treated for whatever reason with LABA+ICS and is well controlled in terms of symptoms and exacerbations, continuation with LABA+ICS is an option.
-However, if the patient has: - Further exacerbations: treatment should be escalated to LABA+LAMA+ICS if the blood eosinophil count is ≥ 100 cells/μL or switched to LABA+LAMA if it is < 100 cells/μL. - Major symptoms: switching to LABA+LAMA should be considered.
+If a patient with COPD and no features of asthma has been treated - for whatever reason - with LABA+ICS and is well controlled in terms of symptoms and exacerbations, continuation with LABA+ICS is an option (Figure 3.22).
+However, if the patient has:

+- Further exacerbations: treatment should be escalated to LABA+LAMA+ICS if the blood eosinophil count is ≥ 100 cells/μL or switched to LABA+LAMA if it is < 100 cells/μL. - Major symptoms: change to LABA+LAMA or LABA+LAMA+ICS depending on previous treatment response to ICS (see 'Management of Patients Currently on LABA+ICS' Page 39 and Figure 3.22 for further information).